07 Jan #newyearnewme. Planning for success.

 Are you ready?
 Do you have a specific goal in mind?
 Then it’s time to get started.

 Come in to Crossover to see me and our team, and get your health screening to help you find out where to focus on the new you.
-If you want to know more about setting goals, sticking to them, and achieving your best health, come to a special presentation I’m giving on January 14 and January 26 at the Health Center.
+If you want to know more about setting goals, sticking to them, and achieving your best health, come to a special presentation I’m giving on January 14 and January 26 at the Practice.
 And if you want to follow up with me with questions or comments outside of our health center, talk to me on Twitter.
 I’m @RossNelsonPsyD.